The Court of Appeal (Civil Division) – Live streaming of court hearings

-Selected cases from the Court of Appeal (Civil Division) are now being live-streamed on the judiciary’s YouTube channel.
+Most cases from the Court of Appeal (Civil Division) are live-streamed on the judiciary’s YouTube channel.

-Live-streaming of selected cases began in November 2018 to improve public access to, and understanding of, the work of the courts.
-It is anticipated that every hearing in Court 71 (the Master of the Rolls’ court) will be live streamed.
+Live-streaming of selected cases began in 2019 to improve public access to, and understanding of, the work of the courts.
+We are working towards making it possible for all appropriate cases to be live streamed

 View previous cases on the Court of Appeal video archive page

 Tuesday 24 January 2023